 This process is just fine for those who do not have any scraps of clay on hand.

 7 Can You Make Slip With Wet Clay?

 I would not recommend making slip with wet clay.
 It takes a long time because wet clay does not absorb water as fast as dry clay does.

 When I tried, I didn’t fare very well.
 I mixed and mixed and mixed some more.
 When I was tired of mixing, I tried putting it through a strainer that didn’t help either.
 All I remember creating was a mess.

 When making slip, make sure the Clay is Bone Dry.
 Otherwise, you’ll be mixing for a long time.

 8 How Do You Make Colored Slips for Decorating Pottery?

-Here is a step-by-step video on How to make Colored Slip.
+Here is a step-by-step YouTube Video on How to make Colored Slip.

 9 Could You Add Mason Stain to the Water Before You Add the Water to the Clay Slip?